wavebeem/wavebeem.com/src/drafts/stop-using-js-foreach/index.md

 ## React made everyone allergic to side effects

-Because [React](https://react.dev/) has taken over the world and React insists in various techniques from functional programming, we have a growing allergy to anything that looks like side effects in the JS community.
+Because [React](https://react.dev/) has taken over the world and React insists on using various techniques from functional programming, we have a growing allergy to anything that looks like side effects in the JS community.
 Perhaps `.forEach` receives an undue reputation boost by being colocated with `.map`, `.filter`, and `.reduce`.

 ## Could this be related to for...in?

-The related `for...in` loop is a bit confusing is generally something that should be avoided in favor of a `for...of` loop iterating the keys of an object:
+The related `for...in` loop is a bit confusing.
+It should generally be avoided in favor of a `for...of` loop iterating the keys of an object:

 ```js
 for (const key in object) {